Learn how to read and update webhooks using the monday.com platform API, verify webhook URLs, and retry policies

 Delete a webhook

-The delete webhook mutation deletes a webhook.
-After the mutation runs it will no longer report events to the URL given.
+The delete_webhook mutation deletes a webhook via the API.
+After the mutation runs, it will no longer report events to the provided URL.You can specify which fields to return in the mutation response.

 mutation {